waggle-sensor/waggle/coresensors/v3/qa_testing/README.md

 # Design Verification Testing and Coverage

-The goals of these tests are to verify that the sensor boards has the necessary circuitry and design features that will enable it to perform all the functionalities outlined in the board design phase.
+The goals of these tests are to verify that the sensor boards have the necessary circuitry and design features that will enable them to perform all the functionalities outlined in the board design phase.
 The following Tests are performed in sequence for Design Validation - </br>

 1. Airsense Initialization